python/cpython/Doc/c-api/init.rst

 .. c:function:: PyThreadState* PyThreadState_Get()

-   Return the active :term:`thread state`.
-If there is no active :term:`thread state` (such as when inside of :c:macro:`Py_BEGIN_ALLOW_THREADS` block), then this issues a fatal error (so that the caller needn't check for ``NULL``).
+   Return the :term:`active thread state`.
+If there is no :term:`active thread state` (such as when inside of :c:macro:`Py_BEGIN_ALLOW_THREADS` block), then this issues a fatal error (so that the caller needn't check for ``NULL``).